cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 ## Lists and forward-lists

-Some operations can be inefficient with `std::vector` because of the way it is implemented by the library; operations such as `insert()` and `erase()` can involve the movement much of the data stored in memory.
-(In fact this is unavoidable, the Standard dictates that the elements of a `std::vector` are stored contiguously in memory.)
+Some operations can be inefficient with `std::vector` because of the way it is implemented by the library; operations such as `insert()` and `erase()` can involve the movement of much of the data stored in memory.
+(In fact this is unavoidable since the Standard dictates that the elements of a `std::vector` are stored contiguously in memory.)
 Other operations such as `push_front()` are not implemented at all, for the same reason.
-(Using a `std::deque` instead would resolve this particular limitation.)
+(Using a `std::deque`, as in "double-ended queue", instead would resolve this particular limitation.)

 The implementation of `std::list` is fairly straightforward; each element is stored in its own block of assigned memory, together with two pointers; one pointer to the previous element and one pointer to the next element.
-This does mean that element insertion and deletion can be much quicker than for `std::vector`, however more memory is used by this container in total (the size of two pointers times number of elements, approximately).
+This does mean that element insertion and deletion can be much quicker than for `std::vector`, however more memory is used by this container in total (the difference is the size of two pointers times number of elements, approximately).
 Lists of "large" objects become more efficient than lists of "small" ones, and as for `std::vector` all elements must be of the same type and size.
 It follows that the implementation of `std::forward_list` is similar but with only one pointer in each block, pointing to the next element.

-Some operations that `std::vector` supports, such as indexing using subscript syntax (`[]`) and `std::sort()`, are not supported at all, either because performance would be unacceptably poor or because the algorithm requres a *random-access iterator*.
+Some of the operations that `std::vector` supports, such as indexing using subscript syntax (`[]`) and `std::sort()`, are not supported at all, either because performance would be unacceptably poor or because the algorithm requres a *random-access iterator*.
 In fact, `std::list` implements its own member function `sort()` which performs a *stable sort* in-place.
 The iterator type which works with `std::list` is called a *bi-directional iterator*, meaning that pointer arithmetic-style operations on iterators cannot work.
 The iterator type for `std::forward_list` is called a *forward iterator*.

 The following program demonstrates both `std::forward_list` and `std::list` being used, although it is not intended to be an example of best practice: